 Dressing?
 House made, the lettuce is well covered.
 My friend euphemistically referred to the taste as “hot.”
 Hot as in extremely garlicky.
 Good, if you like that sort of thing.

 Croutons?
 A good number.
 Crisp, airy, and lightly seasoned.

 Parmesan?
 A good dusting of cheese over the plate.

 Bacon bits?
 NO BACON BITS??
 A bit of research reveals that bacon bits are not an integral part of the Caesar salad, but I remain shocked and appalled.
 If they don’t offer bacon, how am I supposed to ask if you can order a salad with no bacon?

-Overall prognosis: a decent Caesar salad.
+Overall diagnosis: a decent Caesar salad.
 Extremely garlicky!
 Take your date here if you’re worried they’re secretly a vampire and you want to know.
 Or, if you kind of know they’re a vampire but want to continue living in ignorance, then don’t expose your significant other to the significant levels of garlic in the Pizza Factory’s Caesar salad.
 You should also try their pizza, considering it’s the Pizza Factory and all.
 You could even get it as take-out.

 Fun fact: Julius Caesar started a reform of the Roman calendar, which is why September is the ninth month even though sept means seventh.
 Go figure.
 ALSO the Roman calendar was originally lunar, and didn’t line up well with the solar year.
 Determining when a year ended was in the hands of the pontifex maximus, who abused this power by giving more time in a year to the politicians they liked.
 Julius Caesar’s “year” of his third consulship lasted 446 days.